FEB 9, 2023

 New & seasoned buyers in any market will factor in all of these things before making a decision to purchase a house, and it's the same reason why a home might be steeply priced vs. another option just a mile away.

-or example, if your home isn't a new construction but the roof has a new 25 year warrant — that's seen favorably with a lot of homebuyers as that's one less thing for them to be worried about.
+For example, if your home isn't a new construction but the roof has a 25 year warranty — that's seen favorably with a lot of homebuyers as that's one less thing for them to be worried about.

 Interest rates, unemployment numbers, or an impending world war can all affect the overall market sentiment of the industry.
 During economic recessions or depressions, there aren't a whole lot of buyers actively looking to spend money and so the value of your home will drop because the demand isn't there.
 You could have the newest house in the best neighborhood, but if a buyer isn't willing to make an offer — you won't be able to sell your home.